Mod4-Da-GOAT/OrangeFox-Recovery-Flags/README.md

 #
 "OF_AB_DEVICE_WITH_RECOVERY_PARTITION" [NEW]
    - set to 1 if the device is an A/B device that has a dedicated recovery partition (** make sure that it really is **)
-   - if this is enabled, the following features will automatically be removed
-   	* Changing the OrangeFox splash image/logo
-   	* "Flash Current OrangeFox"
-   	* "Reflash OrangeFox after flashing a ROM"
    - default = 0
 #
 "OF_RECOVERY_AB_FULL_REFLASH_RAMDISK" [NEW]